Hurricane-k/carry-bio/content/posts/blog11/index.md

 {{</mermaid>}}
 &nbsp;

-# What did I learn and What Tools did I use?
+# What did I Learn and What Tools did I Use?

 In this part, I'll show you some tools that can get you a quick start.
 The first one is [ydata-profiling](https://github.com/ydataai/ydata-profiling), whose name is pandas-profiling.
 It can give you a one-line Exploratory Data Analysis (EDA) experience, especially if you are new to expert data analysis.
 This third package gives me a cursory review of how bad raw engineering big data. `cooling load` is the real-time thermal load for one building. `tchws` is the main temperature of the water leaving chillers. `tchwr` is the main temperature of the water entering chillers.
 The below graphics illustrate that the engineering data is much poorer than I thought, which is really shocking to the point where I do not know what I have to do next.
 More importantly, ***the ratio of zero cannot reflect the data-missing reality, because `-9999` and minus values mean data-missing in practice***.